LenaBonin73/PodIdentApp/README.md

-# PodIndentApp
+# PodIdentApp
-Repository of the PodIndent app
+Repository of the PodIdent app

-PodIndent app is a R shiny application made to visualize, explore and compare data from different studies about podocytes. <br>
+PodIdent app is an R shiny application made to visualize, explore and compare data from different studies about podocytes. <br>
 ## The user can :
-1) Compare data, in this case he has 3 possibilities :
+1) Compare data, in this case one has 3 possibilities :
   - Compare them using percentiles : in this case a barcode plot is displayed for each gene under study.
 There should be one vertical line per dataset in which the gene is found.
-However, all lines might not be vizible without zooming in.
+However, all lines might not be visible without zooming in.
+The position across the x-axis indicates the percentile of the gene in the corresponding dataset, while the height of the bar is equal for all datapoints.
-  - Compare them using normalized fold-change and vizualize it using lollipop plot : in this case there is one plot per gene under study.
+  - Compare them using normalized fold-change and visualize it using lollipop plot : in this case there is one plot per gene under study.
-  - Compare them using normalized fold-change and vizualize it using a heatmap : the closer to 1 the more red, the closer to -1 the more blue.
-0 is grey and missing value wight.
+  - Compare them using normalized fold-change and visualize it using a heatmap : the closer to 1 the more red, the closer to -1 the more blue are the tiles.
+0 is shown is grey and missing values in white.
 In order for the heatmap to be displayed, at least two genes are necessary.

 2) Plot a gene set enrichment analysis :
-The user can select one or more keyword(s) he wants to study and one or more dataset.
-Then an enrichment plot for each combination keyword/dataset is displayed.
+The user can select one or more keyword(s) he wants to study and one or more datasets.
+Then an enrichment plot for each keyword/dataset combination is displayed.
 This plot is computed using the fgsea package (Korotkevich G, Sukhov V, Sergushichev A (2019).
 “Fast gene set enrichment analysis.” bioRxiv. doi: 10.1101/060012, http://biorxiv.org/content/early/2016/06/20/060012.)

 3) Download the datasets :
-The user can select one dataset to download as CSV, in this case, in addition the first 10 rows of the dataset are displayed in the application.
-It is also possible to dowload directly all datasets as CSV, in that case they are downloaded in a zip file.
+The user can select one dataset to download as CSV.
+In addition the first 10 rows of the dataset are displayed in the application.
+It is also possible to download directly all datasets as CSV, in that case they are downloaded in a zip file.

 ## Datasets
 <strong> Single-Cell Transcriptome Profiling of the Kidney Glomerulus Identifies Key Cell Types and Reactions to Injury (Chung) : </strong> <br>